MaxKorbmacher/OFAMS_Brain_Age/README.md

 Knockout importance (setting all features in a region = 0 across the entire sample)
 ![knock](https://github.com/user-attachments/assets/3984a13e-c650-4cf5-862c-cb0e365d866e)

-Individual level variability (setting single features = 0 in subjects with most accurate brain age predictions [the results are constant across age groups])
+Individual level variability (each feature can range from the minimum to the maximum observed value in the training sample in subjects with most accurate brain age predictions.
+The value for the region is correlated with the resulting brain age [Note: the results are constant across age groups])
 ![single_sub](https://github.com/user-attachments/assets/7a353fd5-b83f-4eb1-863d-04b163e23d00)